thredeisacoder/CTF-Write-ups/README.md

 # <h1 align="center">🏆 CTF Write-ups Repository 🧩</h1>

 ## 👋 About Me
 Hey there!
-I'm an enthusiastic **CTF player** with a passion for **web exploitation**.
+I'm an enthusiastic **CTF player** with a passion for **Web Exploitation**.
 Uncovering hidden vulnerabilities in web applications and pushing them to their limits is my idea of fun!
 The art of bypassing security and exploring the unknown is what drives me in every challenge.

 I also enjoy delving into the world of **OSINT (Open Source Intelligence)**.
 Whether it's uncovering hidden information or piecing together public data to solve mysteries, I find OSINT challenges fascinating.
 It's like a digital treasure hunt where every clue brings you closer to the truth!